jianlins/FHI_Hands_on/README.md

-# Foundamental Health Informatics (2017 Fall) Module 7 Hands on project
+# Foundations of Healthcare Informatics (2017 Fall) Module 7 Hands on project
 This project demonstrates how to use pyConText to identify the patients with family history of breast cancer and colon cancer, with very nice real time visualization adopted from Brat's design [2].
 For example，

 ![pycontext visual](/img/snapshot3.png)